-A group of outcasts from different backgrounds/nationalities are forced by misfortune to work in a remote oil drilling operation in South America.
+A group of outcasts from different backgrounds and nationalities are forced by misfortune to work in an oil-drilling operation in South America.
 When fire breaks out of control, four of the outcasts are given the opportunity to earn enough money to get out by transporting six crates of unstable dynamite through miles of jungle in two ancient trucks.
-Will they succeed and regain their honor and citizenship, or get blown up for their efforts?
 Written by

 Keith Loh <firstname.lastname@example.org>, David Lee (email@example.com)